historic-trails/website/sites/walnut-creek-crossing.md

 ## Background

 Six years before the American civil war, in 1855, William Allison and Francis Boothe established a trading post along the imposing Arkansas river.
 This crossing came to be known as “Walnut Creek” an important milestone on the Santa Fe trail.
 The trail life was rough and dangerous, wagons would be forced to stop and set up camp along the river banks to wait out flooding.
-Allison and Boothe saw this site as the perfect spot for a trading booth, and eventually a military post and toll booth.
+Allison and Boothe saw this site as the perfect spot for a trading booth, to sell essentials to wagon travelers and Native Americans.

 ## Allison and Boothe
 {% include figure.html